Awarding Posthumous Degrees

 - Undergraduate

-A graduate degree may be awarded posthumously when the student has substantially completed the work for the degree.
-This determination shall be the responsibility of the Graduate Dean in consultation with the administrative officers and faculty of the degree program in which the student had been enrolled.
+A graduate degree may be awarded posthumously when the student has completed approximately 75% of the requirements of their degree program, is currently enrolled and/or actively pursuing the degree and is in good standing with the institution at the time of death.
+For graduate degrees requiring a research project, thesis or dissertation, the student should have made substantial progress toward the completion of the above as supported by the student’s advisor and/or advisory committee.
+PhD students must have been admitted to candidacy.
+This determination rests with the Graduate Dean in consultation with the administrative officers and faculty of the degree program in which the student had been enrolled.
 [Approved by SIUC Graduate Council June 7,1974]

 Nomination/Approval Process:

-- If supported by the Provost, he/she will submit the recommendation to the Chancellor for formal approval.
+- If supported by the Provost, they will submit the recommendation to the Chancellor for formal approval.
 If supported by the Chancellor,

-- The Chancellor will notify the Registrar’s office via memo to begin the process for degree posting.
-The Registrar’s office will notify Events and Protocol for commencement arrangements.
+- The Chancellor will notify the Registrar’s office or the Graduate School via memo to begin the process for degree posting.
+The Registrar’s office will notify Events and Outreach for degree conferral arrangements.

 - The statement “awarded posthumously” will be printed on the student’s academic record, but not on the diploma.